margaretstorey/cscwuvic2018/schedule.md

   * Agenda:
      * Assorted War Stories and Challenges faced in CSCW
         * "Failure of CSCW Tools" presented by Haotian Shen (20 mins)
-        * "When distributed situation awareness goes wrong" presented by Peggy Storey (10 mins)
-        * "Why Google Wave did not succeed, but Slack did" presented by Peggy Storey (10 mins)
         * "CSCW&Education, Challenges and Future", presented by Leon (15 mins)
         * "The Role of Social Media in MOOCs (and challenges encountered)" presented by Jian Wu (20 mins)
+        * "When distributed situation awareness goes wrong" presented by Peggy Storey (15 mins)
      * Ethics and CSCW
         * Videos and Short presentations by Hamzah, Lucas and invited guest Jorin Weatherstone (30 mins)
         * A Fishbowl panel: "Ethical considerations and CSCW"  Moderated by Hamzan and Lucas (20 mins)